tablelandnetwork/docs/docs/api/sdk/classes/Database.md

 custom_edit_url: null
 ---

-Database is the primary API for accessing the Tabeland network as a database.
+Database is the primary API for accessing the Tableland network as a database.
 This class provides a small and simple API that will feel very familiar to web2 database users.
 It includes the concept of prepared statements, SQL parameter binding, execution and query modes, and more.
 It is actually similar